- Newborn Screening Coordinator

 Both the National Collegiate Athletic Association (NCAA) and the National Athletic Trainers' Association (NATA) have recommended sickle cell trait testing for college athletes to reduce the incidence of training-related deaths.
 The Department recommends that providers refer student athletes born before 2001 for hemoglobin electrophoresis testing to determine if they are carriers of the sickle cell gene.
 Due to inadequate documentation and storage conditions, the Newborn Screening Program cannot provide reliable sickle cell test results for these students.
 The recommended test can be performed at a clinical laboratory with a physician's order.

-Women and Infants Hospital is piloting pulse oximetry screening as of November 2012 to assess the feasibility of screening all Rhode Island newborns for CCHD prior to hospital discharge.
-Newport, Kent, Memorial, and South County Hospitals have also adopted pulse oximetry screening as a standard of care.
+Rhode Island birthing hospitals have adopted pulse oximetry screening as a standard of care.
 You will be notified if your patient has failed the screening. (more)